 There are other things to consider too.
 You want food that delicious warm or even cold.
 Trying to keep cooked food hot until the picnic is all set up is far too much stress.
 Besides, hot food is much harder to eat with your fingers.

 Don’t worry if it isn’t the right season for picnics.
 The events aren’t limited to the great outdoors.
 You could even set up a picnic on the living room floor for a complete change of pace.
+Or, you could bundle up and have a winter picnic.

 Easy Picnic Foods